The equivalence between local inertial frames and electromagnetic gauge in Einstein-Maxwell theories

-With all these elements it becomes trivial to prove that the tetrad \cite{WE}$^{,}$\cite{MTW} (\ref{U}-\ref{W}) is orthonormal and diagonalizes the stress-energy tensor (\ref{TEMDR}).
+With all these elements it becomes trivial to prove that the tetrad \cite{WE,MTW} (\ref{V1}-\ref{V4}) is orthogonal and diagonalizes the stress-energy tensor (\ref{TEMDR}).
 We notice then that we still have to define the vectors $X^{\mu}$ and $Y^{\mu}$.
-Let us introduce some names.
-The tetrad vectors have two essential components.
-For instance in vector $U^{\alpha}$ there are two main structures.
+Let us introduce some nomenclature.
+The tetrad vectors have two fundamental structural components.
+For instance in vector $U^{\alpha}$ equation (\ref{U}) there are two main structures.
 First, the skeleton, in this case $\xi^{\alpha\lambda}\:\xi_{\rho\lambda}$, and second, the gauge vector $X^{\rho}$.
 These do not include the normalization factor $1 / \: (\: \sqrt{-Q/2} \: \sqrt{X_{\mu} \ \xi^{\mu\sigma} \ \xi_{\nu\sigma} \ X^{\nu}}\:)$.
-The gauge vectors it was proved in manuscript \cite{A} could be anything that does not make the tetrad vectors trivial.
+The gauge vectors it was proved in manuscript \cite{A} could be anything that will not make the tetrad vectors trivial.
 That is, the tetrad (\ref{U}-\ref{W}) diagonalizes the stress-energy tensor for any non-trivial gauge vectors $X^{\mu}$ and $Y^{\mu}$.
 It was therefore proved that we can make different choices for $X^{\mu}$ and $Y^{\mu}$.
 In geometrodynamics, the Maxwell equations,